-Brushes of Fire
+Brushes Of Fire

-that morphs into dewdrops as the night cools.
+that morphs into dewdrops, as the night cools.

-And summer swimwear isn't seen anywhere,
+And summer outfits aren't seen anywhere

-now that the kids have returned to their schools,
+now that the kids have returned to their schools;

 abandoning their sandcastles and pools.

-changing color as they prepare to die.
+changing colors as they prepare to die.

-And cottage doors no longer need a screen,
+And cottages no longer need a screen;

-there's no mosquito, not even a fly.
+there's no mosquitoes, not even a fly.

-and moonbeams gild cerise edges in gold.
+while moonbeams gild cerise edges in gold.

-For Nature is an artist to admire,
+For Nature is an artist to admire:

 with a palette that's both subtle and bold;